arm1n/efit-frontend/README.md

 ## Deployment

-To deploy the appliation to Github pages please run:
+To deploy the appliation to Github pages please run (requires SSH access):

 * `gulp deploy`